 I always say you get what you pay for, that’s why I recommend Eldorado Stone fire bowls to my clients when remodeling and re-designing patios and outdoor living spaces

 Eldorado Stone fire bowls are hand-crafted through an extensive four-step finishing process, which results in subtle, one-of-a-kind variations in color and texture similar to natural limestone.
-These bowls have a built-in shelf that holds a 65,000 BTU gas / propane burner that feature brass burners and stainless steel, lower shelf, to resist rust and ensure longevity.
+These bowls have a built-in shelf that holds a 65,000 BTU gas/propane burner that features brass burners and stainless steel, a lower shelf, to resist rust and ensure longevity.

 They offer custom hardwood tops that will quickly convert your fire bowl into an elegant table.
 A fire bowl from Eldorado stone will cost you approximately $2500.

-When we talk about the landscape design, a fire bowl is an essential element to an outdoor living design.
-I know that we are now sold with the Eldorado Stone fire bowls and are constantly recommending them to our clients when remodeling or re-designing their outdoor living spaces.
+When we talk about landscape design, a fire bowl is an essential element to an outdoor living design.
+I know that we are now sold with the Eldorado Stone fire bowls and are constantly recommending them to our clients when remodeling or redesigning their outdoor living spaces.